About World Heritage Sites

 Property and Buffer Zone Boundaries

 • QWhat needs to be done to have Hikone Castle inscribed as a World Heritage Site?
 A We meet the three requirements; demonstration of value, proper management, and community participation.
-In order to have Hikone Castle inscribed on World Heritage List, it is necessary (1) to prove that Hikone Castle is valuable for the world, (2) to establish a management system to maintain the value of Hikone Castle, and (3) promote local development appropriate for a World Heritage Site, with local residents taking the lead.
+In order to have Hikone Castle inscribed on World Heritage List, it is necessary (1) to prove that Hikone Castle is valuable for the world, (2) to operate a management system to maintain the value of Hikone Castle, and (3) to promote local development appropriate for a World Heritage Site, with local communities taking the lead.

-In particular, since in recent years emphasis has come to be placed on having inscription on World Heritage List promote sustainable development, it is important that local residents connected with Hikone Castle grasp its inscription as their own personal matters and promote efforts to protect and manage the castle.
+In particular, since in recent years emphasis has come to be placed on having inscription on World Heritage List promote sustainable development, it is important that local communities connected with Hikone Castle grasp its inscription as their own personal matters and promote efforts to protect and manage the castle.

 Also, it is important to highlight that Hikone Castle needs to be inscribed on World Heritage List.
 We have awareness-raising goods at Hikone Castle World Heritage Inscription Promotion Office of Hikone City, and would be delighted if supporter displayed them at their homes and workplaces.
 Of course, creating your own supporting goods and displaying them, or attaching the Hikone Castle World Heritage inscription logo on printed materials are also great ways to offer your support.
-If you join the “Hikone Castle World Heritage Inscription: 1,000 committee for Opinion Exchange and Support”, you will be provided with information about Hikone Castle and World Heritage, and can easily use the Hikone Castle World Heritage inscription logo.
+If you join the “Hikone Castle World Heritage Inscription: "1,000 Supporters' Committee for Hikone Castle World Heritage Inscription", you will be provided with information about Hikone Castle and World Heritage, and can easily use the Hikone Castle World Heritage inscription logo.

-Hikone Castle World Heritage Inscription: “1,000 Committee” for Opinion Exchange and Support
+Hikone Castle World Heritage Inscription: "1,000 Supporters' Committee for Hikone Castle World Heritage Inscription"

 After Hikone Castle was inscribed on World Heritage List